albetnov/learn-api/README.md

 > Optional: `npm install` to install client dependencies.
 Please note that the Client features is still WIP and currently only support Auth and Features.

+## Serving Up

+To serve this project, please make sure the initial directory are set to base.

+With Built-in PHP:

+Simly perform `php -S localhost:8080` at base directory.

+Accessing index.php would be like this: `localhost:8080/src/index.php`.

 ## Refreshing Database

 To refresh a database for CRUD stuff you can perform: